lolitemaultes/m3u8me/README.md

 🐛 Known Issues

 1. Segment Merging:
-   - Scene-to-scene transitions in MP4 work but may have minor issues.
+   - m3u8 URLs Unretreivable from the search page as of current.
-   - TS and MKV files are currently problematic and under review.
+   - TS and MKV files have not been tested and may be problematic.

 2. Limited Features:
    - Functionality is currently minimal, but we're actively working on updates!
+   - Limited modification ability for m3u8me users.

 #